Who Killed James Forrestal? Part 5

 the former secretary of defense, suffering at Bethesda Naval Hospital from 'a

-severe psychosis,' wrote a suicide note that included lines from Sophocles about
+severe psychosis,' wrote a suicide note that included lines from Sophocles

-other end around his neck.
+the other end around his neck.
 He climbed out the window and jumped or hanged

 himself until the sash broke and he fell to his death."

-In an interview by your publisher at http://cup.columbia.edu/static/ghiglione-interview
+In an interview by your publisher at http://cup.columbia.edu/static/ghiglione-interview you say that

-not working quite hard enough in this instance, or was it a case of your
+working quite hard enough in this instance, or was it a case of your

 succumbing, as you put it at the beginning of your interview, to "...the